 Remind Yourself of the Bible’s Worth

-When Biblical authors under the inspiration of the Holy Spirit speak of the Bible, they use familiar and attractive language to point out its importance and beauty.
+When Biblical authors under the inspiration of the Holy Spirit speak of the Bible, Bible study and life, they use familiar and attractive language to point out its importance and beauty.
 Meditate on these familiar examples to be reminded of why keeping the Bible fresh is as essential as food, everyday utilities, protection, and personal income!

 “Your words were found, and I ate them, and your words became to me a joy and the delight of my heart, for I am called by your name, O Lord, God of hosts.”
 Jeremiah 5:16.